Minneapolis Web Design Schools

 Program curriculum requires students to complete core courses in computer science, digital video, Web fundamentals and HTML.
 They also spend time developing their professional portfolio.
 Students who select the Web emphasis take advanced courses in Dreamweaver and Photoshop.
 This 60-credit program also includes 20 credits of general education coursework.

 Prospective Web design students interested in exploring additional school options might want to consider Hennepin Technical College.
-Located about 11 miles from downtown Minneapolis in Brooklyn Park, this school offers a graphic design diploma and associate's degree with an emphasis in Web design.
-Dakota County Technical College is situated about 18 miles from downtown Minneapolis in Rosemount.
-Available programs include a certificate in Web design and an associate's degree in multimedia and Web design.
+Located about 11 miles from downtown Minneapolis in Brooklyn Park, this school offers a Web design diploma and associate's degree with an emphasis in Web design.
+Dakota County Technical College is situated about 19 miles from downtown Minneapolis in Rosemount.
+Available programs include a certificate and an associate's degree in Web design.